vfarcic/devops26/manuscript/17-progressive-delivery.md

 # Press *ctrl+c* when the activity is finished

-# Only if serverless
 jx get activities \
     --filter environment-tekton-staging/master \
     --watch

-# Only if serverless
 # Press *ctrl+c* when the activity is finished

 jx get applications --env staging